numbersprotocol/capture-eye/plugins/wordpress/capture-eye/README.md

 A WordPress plugin used to add the Capture Eye script to the front-end head and add the widget in Elementor.

+## Plugin Activate

+1. Upload this plugin ./capture-eye to WordPress path `wp-content/plugins/` via FTP.
+1. Go to Plugins section in WordPress and click `Activate` for the Capture Eye plugin.

 ## Capture Eye Image Widget

 1. Search for eye in Elementor Editor.